barbazul/1kfa/mod_guide_gm.md

 The "Touchstone List" may be consulted when the table needs to make a judgment about whether facts being proposed make sense in the shared universe you're creating.
-It can also be used to simply make calls on whether a character's attempt at something is uncertain (remember, the GM only calls for flips when the outcome is uncertain).
+It can also be used to simply make calls on whether a character's attempt at something is uncertain or impossible (remember, the GM only calls for flips when the outcome is uncertain).

 You can ask the question "Did any character accomplish a similar feat